samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/README.md

 ### Object Creation
 The steps and functions used for object creation are detailed in script: [01_Object_Creation.R](LINK_HERE).
 In short objects were created in R using [scCustomize](https://samuel-marsh.github.io/scCustomize/) & [Seurat](https://github.com/satijalab/seurat).

 Objects were then converted (see [02_Object_Conversion.R](https://github.com/samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/blob/main/02_Object_Conversion.R)) to SingleCellExperiment using `Seurat::as.SingleCellExperiment()` and anndata using `SeuratDisk::SaveH5Seurat` and `SeuratDisk::Convert` functions.

 ## Downloading Datasets
+Dataset objects can be downloaded from figshare either using browser or command line as detailed below.

 #### Download via browser
 Datasets can be downloaded through browser using the following links: